StevenClontz/prof.clontz.org/classes/2018/01/ma237/index.md

 The **Final Exam** has the exact same structure as the Mastery Quizzes, with the following exceptions:

-* Students have 120 minutes to submit up to twenty solutions.
+* Students have 120 minutes.
 * Two Theory/Application Exercises are available.
 Students may submit solutions for both.
 * Solutions from the last Mastery Quiz marked as **✱** are returned for